yoppeh/chewie/README.md

 ## Scripts

 These scripts setup contexts for specific tasks.
 Mostly included for reference.
 These will use whichever API is specified in the `CHEWIE_API` environment variable.
 If that isn't set, `ollama` will be used.
 The model used by the script will depend on the API.
 For `openai`, generally `gpt-3.5-turbo` will be used.
-For ollama, different models are used which are tuned to the task.
+For `ollama`, different models are used which are tuned to the task.

 ### chewie-chat